-Specific training will be provided to develop evaluators' and teachers' data literacy and creation of the SMART goal by which teachers will be evaluated.
-A training session will support and/or enhance the abilities and skills of each teacher to communicate their goals for student learning outcomes and achievement.
+Specific training will be provided to develop evaluators' and teachers' data literacy and creation of the two SMART goals by which teachers will be evaluated.
+A training session to support and/or enhance the abilities and skills of each teacher to communicate their goals for student learning outcomes and achievement will be provided as needed.
 The content of the training will include, but not be limited to: